B.C. Office of the

 Aiding this cynical process have been B.C.’s two native MLAs, Adam Olsen and Ellis Ross.
 A Green and a Liberal respectively, they’ve demonstrated willingness to support an NDP cabinet minister, the cop lobby he serves and future OPCC cover-ups like the Taylor Robinson case.
 Their motivations appear the same as those of other MLAs.
 Almost no one in B.C. politics could make nearly as much in pay, perks and pension at a regular job, a fact that ensures obedience to party enforcers.

 Moreover, reading Hansard transcripts of committee proceedings raises the question of whether MLAs actually write the committee reports released under their names.
-Quite likely the reports are ghostwritten by a political hack in consultation with the ex-cops in the solicitor general’s bureaucracy, with little input from the MLAs themselves.
+Quite likely the reports are ghostwritten by a political hack in consultation with the ex-cops in the solicitor general’s bureaucracy, with little or no input from the MLAs themselves.

 BC United shadow solicitor general Mike Morris continues to oppose